 Pursuing compensation after any car accident can be challenging, but the problems multiply when the other driver flees the accident scene.
 Unfortunately, this happens all too often in Miami.

-If you or your loved one suffered serious injuries or significant damage to your car because of a hit-and-run driver, the car accident lawyers at the Law Offices of Anidjar & Levine are ready to help you.
+Suppose you or your loved one suffered serious injuries or significant damage to your car because of a hit-and-run driver.
+In that case, the Miami car accident lawyers at the Law Offices of Anidjar & Levine are ready to help you.
 Call us today at 1-800-747-3733 for a no-cost legal consultation with a hit-and-run accident and injury lawyer in Miami, FL.

 We can speak with you about your hit-and-run accident and discuss the legal options available for you to recover compensation for your damages.